Uncovering Bias Paths with LLM-guided Causal Discovery: An Active Learning and Dynamic Scoring Approach: Discussion

 \section{Discussion}

-Our findings show that augmenting LLM-based CD with AL and dynamic scoring improves both structural accuracy and fairness sensitivity.
-The proposed method consistently outperformed baselines across the Adult-based synthetic network, the Child graph, and the large-scale Neuropathic Pain network.
+Our findings demonstrate that combining LLM-based CD with AL and dynamic scoring improves both structural accuracy and fairness sensitivity across diverse datasets.
+The proposed method consistently outperforms statistical, LLM-only, and hybrid baselines on both small and large networks.